apify/actor-vector-database-integrations/actors/pinecone/README.md

 #### Delete outdated data

-Further, the integration can delete data from Pinecone that hasn't been crawled for a specified period.
+The integration can also delete data from Pinecone that hasn't been crawled for a specified period.
-It can happen that data in the Pinecone database is outdated, e.g., when a page was removed from the website.
+This is useful when data in the Pinecone database becomes outdated, such as when a page is removed from a website.

-But it can also happen that the crawler has missed some pages due to various reasons.
-It is therefore beneficial to deleted outdated data from Pinecone database.
-This is controlled by the `expiredObjectDeletionPeriodDays` setting, where data older than the specified number of days is automatically deleted.
+This is controlled by the `expiredObjectDeletionPeriodDays` setting, which automatically deletes data older than the specified number of days.
+For each crawl, the `last_seen_at` metadata field is updated.
+When a database object has not been seen for more than `expiredObjectDeletionPeriodDays` days, it is deleted.

-Concrete value of `expiredObjectDeletionPeriodDays` depends on your use case.
+The specific value of `expiredObjectDeletionPeriodDays` depends on your use case.
-Typically, if a website is crawled every day, the `expiredObjectDeletionPeriodDays` can be set to 7, if you crawl every week, it can be set to 30.
+Typically, if a website is crawled daily, `expiredObjectDeletionPeriodDays` can be set to 7.
+If you crawl weekly, it can be set to 30.

 ```json
 {